yyolk/xrpl-price-persist-oracle/README.md

-After deployment, you can tail the logs of the function like, where `my-stack-name` is what you chose to name your stack during the `--guided` deploy, if you chose the default it's `sam-stack`:
+After deployment, you can tail the logs of the function like, where `my-stack-name` is what you chose to name your stack during the `--guided` deploy, if you chose the default it's `sam-app`:

 ```sh